About Norway

 Financing

-Until the 1990s, most of the co-op housing developments were financed through subsidised grants and loans from the State Housing Bank.
+Until the 1990s, most of the coop housing developments were financed through subsidised grants and loans from the State Housing Bank.
 Loan subsidies were stopped in the mid-1990s and grants only given to certain types of building project such as student flats or specialist housing for elderly people or those with physical disabilities.
 From 2002, the housing development financing share of the State Housing Bank began to diminish.
-By 2007, no more than 10% to 15% of new houses were likely to receive a Government bank loan.
+By 2007, no more than 10% to 15% of new houses were likely to receive a government bank loan.
 Previously, the majority of the houses built were financed through the State Housing Bank.
-The current situation reflects the average loan conditions and lack of developers’ interest in using the Government bank for the purpose.
+The current situation shows that the State Housing Bank’s role has shifted from being a general loan provider for the public to becoming a primary financial tool for municipalities.
+It provides financing specifically for groups that have difficulty obtaining loans in the regular market.
+In 2023, the bank granted 7,500 loans to such groups.

 Legal Framework